The Payables Overview provides information about interfacing with, and submitting invoices to, University Payables for payment processing.

 Employees need to have an address marked as a W-4 address for payment to process properly.
 Please be sure addresses are complete and updated as needed.

-A Departmental Corrections Form (DCF) is used to redistribute charges on the Budget Performance Report (BPR) with a category source of purchase invoices (to make corrections to invoices and payments previously charged.
+A Departmental Corrections Form (DCF) is used to redistribute grant related charges on the Award Project Performance Report (GM-139) with a category source of purchase invoices (to make corrections to invoices and payments previously charged.
 The Departmental Corrections Form with instructions and requirements for completing and submitting the form can be found on the University Payables website.

 When an item is received on a three way PO in EAS or within the iBuy system, the receipt needs to be entered upon receipt of goods.
 If there are issues with the goods and a return is done; a credit or refund will be issued.
 Payment should not be held unless there is a defect or an issue with the product/materials received or service rendered.